QuentinRa/blog.quentinra.dev/maths/graph/coloring/vertex.md

 * minoring: $\gamma(G) \ge |\text{longest_clique_of_G}|$
 * majoring: $\gamma(G) \le d_{max}(G)+1$ <span class="tms">(max degree+1)</span>

+The solution is say to be optimal when we can't find a better one.

 <hr class="sr">

 ## Welsh-Powell greedy algorithm

 * order the vertex by decreasing degree
 * while all vertices are not colored
     * pick the first not colored vertex
     * pick an unused color
     * while conserving the order above, color every uncolored vertex, not adjacent to the ones we are coloring with this color

 To check if the solution is the best one, check if the solution is